-Strategically located at the tip of the African continent, South Africa is a key investment location, both for the commercial opportunities within its borders and the potential it offers as a gateway to the rest of the continent – a market of some 1-billion people.
+South Africa’s position at the tip of Africa is key to its importance as an investment destination.
+This is true for both commercial opportunities within its borders and the potential it offers as a gateway to the rest of the continent – a market of some 1-billion people.

-South Africa has enormous potential as an investment destination: a unique combination of highly developed first-world economic infrastructure with a vibrant emerging market economy.
+The country has enormous potential as an investment destination, offering a unique combination of highly developed first-world economic infrastructure with a vibrant emerging market economy.

 Here are just 10 of the many reasons to do business in South Africa: